blinebau/INF141_Assignment3/README.md

 ## Indexing

-The indexing process of the program relies heavily on the Lucene library for building a inverted index (term -> [docs]) and Jsoup for the parsing of the HTML content.
+The indexing process of the program relies heavily on the Lucene library for building an inverted index (term -> [docs]) and Jsoup for the parsing of the HTML content.
 The following is a high-level explanation of the process in order:

 * Provided a collection of **assumed** HTML files in a nested directory structure: webpages_raw/[0-74]/[0-499]
 * Indexing begins through the **Driver** class (app package)